 1. Merle Pit Bulls have a distinctive coat color pattern

-Their patterns features patches of diluted color on a solid base color.
-You can also find this pattern in breeds like the Australian Shepherd, Catahoula Leopard Dog, Shetland Sheepdog, and American Foxhound.
+Their patterns feature patches of diluted color on a solid base color.
+You can also find this pattern in breeds like the Australian Shepherd, Catahoula Leopard Dog, and Shetland Sheepdog.

 2. They are more susceptible to certain health issues

-They are prone to deafness in one or both ears, vision problems, and skin allergies, due to the effects of the merle gene on pigmentation and the development of the nervous system.
+They are prone to congenital deafness in one or both ears, ocular abnormalities often resulting in vision problems and immune-mediated skin issues due to the effects of the merle gene on pigmentation and the development of the nervous system.
+Depigmented skin areas may be more sensitive, prone to sun damage, or susceptible to immune-mediated dermatitis due to a lack of normal melanin protection.

 3. Pit Bulls are great family pets